How to lighten the load of your backpack – updated for 2020

-Like pretty much everyone who backpacks, I’ve been looking for ways for lighten my load to make the trips I do take less of a toll on my body.
+Like pretty much everyone who backpacks, I learned that I needed to lighten my load to make the trips I do take less of a toll on my body.

-A general rule of thumb is that you should carry no more than 25% of your body weight, though this is very subjective based on your overall body type and size, age, and physical strength.
-I’m 5’1″ and weigh about 110 pounds, so I’ve always been concerned about my pack weight but only recently figured out how to reduce it to be much more manageable.
-Over the past three years, with the purchase of a few new items and the leaving behind of a few more, I’ve cut just over 7 pounds from my pack weight!
+A general rule of thumb is that you should carry no more than 20-25% of your body weight, though this is subjective based on your overall body type and size, age, and physical strength.
+I’m a small person, so I’ve always been concerned about my pack weight but only recently figured out how to reduce it to be much more manageable.
+With the purchase of a few new items, and the leaving behind of a few more, I’ve cut just over 10 pounds from my pack weight.

-When I initially bought all of my backpacking gear, I paid close attention to the weight of every item, but I wasn’t ready to spend a lot on ultralight gear.
-I was also worried about being able to sleep at night, and I didn’t want to cut corners when it came to comfort or safety.
+When I initially bought all of my backpacking gear, I paid attention to the weight of every item, but I wasn’t ready to spend a lot on ultralight gear.
+I was also worried about being comfortable, and I didn’t want to cut corners when it came to safety.
 Carrying the essentials and being prepared for emergencies is important to me.
 However, it didn’t take long before all of my gear started adding up to too much.
-It’s easy to get in the “just in case” mentality, especially when you want to be comfortable while in the backcountry.
+It’s easy to get in the “just in case” mentality.
 Even after cutting my pack weight, I still carry a backpacking chair, full length air mattress and a pillow, so I’m definitely comfortable.
-And I still carry essentials for safety, including an InReach device, map and compass, rain gear, etc.
+And I still carry essentials for safety, including an InReach device, maps, rain gear, etc.

 Here’s how to get started cutting your pack weight by considering items to replace, and more likely, items to leave behind.
 The saying “ounces makes pounds” certainly applies when you take this approach to every single thing that you put in your pack.